KsaniyaN/todo-react/Usyd react coding task process.md

 # Working on task

-First of all, the last time I worked with React was 3 years ago.\
-So, I'm taking some time to refresh the basic concepts of this library.

 Not so long ago I was building a similar ToDo list on Vue3.
 So, the task is familiar for me.

 I'll divide it into a few steps\User stories\